-Really Trying at the Yale School of Drama's University Theatre, one of many superb performance venues open to undergraduates.
+Sweeney Todd at the Yale School of Drama's University Theatre, one of many superb performance venues open to undergraduates.

-Whether you want to become a professional artist, continue a passion, try something new, or simply immerse yourself in appreciating great theater, music, dance, films, and exhibitions, a spectacular array of options awaits you at Yale.
-Major or take courses in Architecture, Art, Computing and the Arts, Film Studies, Music, or Theater Studies.
-Tap into the extraordinary resources of Yale's Center for Collaborative Arts and Media, Yale University Art Gallery, Yale Center for British Art, and world-class professional schools of Art, Architecture, Drama, and Music.
-Outside the classroom there are more than 100 officially registered campus-wide arts groups, troupes, ensembles, societies, and publications.
-These organizations cater to such disparate interests as hip-hop, classical chamber music, Chinese calligraphy, and fashion design.
-Many-like the Yale Glee Club, the Yale Dramatic Association (the Dramat), the Yale Concert Band, and the a cappella groups-are part of the long-established, deeply rooted history and lore of Yale College.
-Within this vibrant creative life, students have the freedom to create something totally new even as they become part of Yale's legendary arts tradition.
+Whether you want to become a professional artist, continue a passion, try something new, or immerse yourself in the arts, a spectacular array of options awaits you at Yale.
+Major or take courses in Architecture, Art, Computing and the Arts, Film and Media Studies, Music, or Theater and Performance Studies.
+Tap into the extraordinary resources of Yale's Center for Collaborative Arts and Media, Yale University Art Gallery, and world-class professional schools of Art, Architecture, Drama, and Music.
+Outside the classroom there are more than 100 officially registered campus wide arts groups, ensembles, societies, and publications catering to such disparate interests as hip-hop, Chinese calligraphy, and fashion design.
+Many-like the Yale Glee Club, Yale Dramatic Association, and the a cappella groups-are part of the deeply rooted history and lore of Yale College.